anamari-davila/TECHFEST/README.md

 - View movie information in a graphical interface.
 - Select screening dates and times.
 - Choose seats for a screening.
-- Display ticket pricing information, with pricing logic still in development.
+- Display ticket pricing information, with standard pricing in DOP.

 ## Requirements